Parents

 Teachers care deeply, yet schools are not designed to consistently teach emotional regulation, resilience, identity development, and self-trust alongside academic demands.
 There simply isn’t enough time in the school day to meet every emotional need our youth are experiencing.

-Peace Warriors exist to fill that gap.
+Peace Warriors exists to fill that gap.

 Peace Warriors is a coaching practice grounded in ICF (International Coaching Federation) principles.
-Coaching is a collaborative, strengths-based process that supports young people in building self-awareness, confidence, and personal responsibility.
+Coaching is a collaborative, strengths-based process that supports young people in building self-awareness, self-trust, confidence, and personal responsibility.
 An essential part of effective coaching is the child’s willingness to participate.
 I work only with children and young adults who want to be coached and are open to engaging in the process.

 In alignment with ICF ethics, coaching goals are co-created with the child and remain confidential.
 While parents are valued partners in support, I do not share the child’s specific coaching goals or session content.
-This confidentiality creates the psychological safety young people need to reflect honestly, build self-trust, and develop resilience from within.
+This confidentiality creates the psychological safety young people need to reflect honestly, strengthen self-trust, and develop resilience from within.

 Frequently Asked Questions